lucasvtiradentes/development-utils/boilerplate-projects/frontend-projects/next-auth-tailwind-typescript-boilerplate/README.md

 ## :information_source: Description

-This is next typescript boilerplate I use whenever I need to code next websites.
+This is next typescript boilerplate I use whenever I need to code next websites with auth ready.

 ## :information_source: Features